MicrosoftDocs/dataexplorer-docs/kusto/management/manage-database-security-roles.md

 Principals are granted access to resources through a role-based access control model, where their assigned security roles determine their resource access.

-In this article, you'll learn how to use management commands to [view existing security roles](#show-existing-security-roles) as well as [add and remove security roles](#add-and-drop-security-roles) on the database level.
+In this article, you'll learn how to use management commands to [view existing security roles](#show-existing-security-roles) as well as [add and drop principal association to security roles](#add-and-drop-principal-association-to-security-roles) on the database level.

 > [!NOTE]
 > To delete a database, you need at least **Contributor** Azure Resource Manager (ARM) permissions.
 To assign ARM permissions, see [Assign Azure roles using the Azure portal](/azure/role-based-access-control/role-assignments-portal).